ActiveTriples/active_triples-mongoid_strategy/README.md

 Start by [configuring Mongoid](https://docs.mongodb.org/ecosystem/tutorial/mongoid-installation/#configuration) for your environment or application as per the documentation.

-Persistence strategies currently (as of [ActiveTriples 0.8.1](https://github.com/ActiveTriples/ActiveTriples/tree/v0.8.1)) use `RDF::Repository` as the default persistence strategy.
-To override this, you have to inject `MongoidStrategy` into `RDFSource` instances at runtime:
+ActiveTriples currently (as of [0.8.1](https://github.com/ActiveTriples/ActiveTriples/tree/v0.8.1)) uses an `RDF::Repository` as the default persistence strategy.
+To override this, you have to manually set `MongoidStrategy` on instances at runtime:

 ```ruby
 require 'active_triples/mongoid_strategy'